-The Local Outreach to Suicide Survivors (LOSS Team) is a team of volunteer survivors and therapists who are trained to respond to scenes of suicides to provide support, information about resources, and are a source of hope for newly bereaved after the loss of a loved one to suicide.
-A team consists of one survivor and one therapist.
+The Local Outreach to Suicide Survivors (LOSS Team) is a team of volunteer survivors of suicide and licensed therapists who are trained to respond to scenes of local suicides to provide peer support, information about resources, and serve as an installation of hope for newly bereaved after the loss of a loved one to suicide.
+A responding team consists of one survivor and one therapist.

-The LOSS Team of Tom Green County works in conjunction with local law enforcement, Justices of the Peace, the Crisis Intervention Unit, the Survivors of Suicide Support Group, therapy, churches, family, friends, and other support services for those in need.
+The LOSS Team of Tom Green County works in conjunction with local law enforcement, Justices of the Peace, the Crisis Intervention Unit, the Survivors of Suicide (SOS) Support Group, churches, family, friends, and other support services for those in need.

 For more information about the LOSS Team, contact Nicole Elliott, LMSW, at [email protected] or call (325) 944-2561.

 What is an SOS support group?

-Our SOS support group is a peer support group for survivors of suicide.
-The group has two co-facilitators, a survivor of suicide and a licensed therapist.
+Our Survivors of Suicide (SOS) support group is a peer support group for those who have been closely impacted by a suicide loss.
+The group has two co-facilitators - a survivor of suicide and a licensed therapist.
 The SOS group is not a therapy group.
 Members of the group receive support, guidance, understanding, compassion, comfort, resources, belonging, and social interaction from others who have lost a loved one to suicide.

 The SOS support group meets weekly on Tuesdays.
 If you would like to attend or support this group, please contact us at (325) 944-2561.

 What do we mean by a "survivor," or a, "survivor of suicide?"

 A survivor of suicide is any individual who has experienced the death of someone close to them as a result of suicide.
-Those believed to be intimately and directly affected by a suicide; that is, those who would self-define as survivors after the suicide of another person.
+They are intimately and directly affected by a suicide and self-define as survivors after the suicide of another person.
 Survivors can include family, friends, coworkers, or any other person impacted by the loss.